seratch/notion-sdk-jvm/README.md

       .find { it.asDatabase().properties.containsKey("Severity") }
       ?.asDatabase()
       ?: error("Create a database named 'Test Database' and invite this app's user!")
+    // Alternatively if you know the UUID of the Database, use `val database = client.retrieveDatabase("...")`.

     // All the options for "Severity" property (select type) val severityOptions = database.properties["Severity"]!!.select!!.options!!